-Delving into Dance is a podcast of conversations with dance makers and lovers, sharing interviews that are both intimate and thought provoking.
+Delving into Dance is a platform that profiles the views of dance makers and lovers, sharing interviews and written content that is both intimate and thought provoking.

 Through a diversity of views, experiences and practices, we can better understand the role dance plays in individuals’ lives, while demystifying and opening dance up to new audiences.
 What can those who don’t regularly engage with dance learn from the artform?

-Started in 2016, Delving into Dance has grown and grown to reach over 10, 000 people globally.
+Started in 2016, as a podcast Delving into Dance has grown to reach over 15, 000 people globally.
 Publicists from around the world are seeking to put forward individuals for interviews, with 3-4 requests coming through a week.
+Delving into Dance has become an important place for critical thinking and engagement and currently hosts the most extensive report ever published about Gender Equality in Australian dance.

 Increasingly, industry is seeking to partner with Delving into Dance on projects that seek to connect to audiences.
 To find out more about partnering, visit the partnering section of the website.

-Delving into Dance is supported by the Victorian Government through Creative Victoria and through contributions of listeners.
+Delving into Dance is supported by the Victorian Government through Creative Victoria and through contributions of its listeners and readers.

 If you enjoy Delving into Dance please consider leaving a contribution.
 Contribute here.